-We expect a positive relationship between international passengers share and Specialty Retail/F&B revenue per square foot.
+We expect positive relation between international passengers share and Specialty Retail/F&B revenue per square foot.
 International passengers usually arrive earlier at the airport and have more time for shopping as well.
-Greater dwelling times should also lead to increased consumption of F&B. International passengers also spend more money for their tickets and likely belong to a wealthier socioeconomic group.
-International terminals also offer a more extensive variety of Specialty Retail and F&Bs because of their larger size.
-We expect a negative relationship between O&D passenger share and F&B revenue per square foot, as transfer passengers spend more on Specialty Retail and F&B because of their longer journey times.
-However, transit passengers' layover lengths may be limited and may not be enough for both shopping and consuming F&B. Therefore estimating models for Specialty retail and F&B separately will help us better understand transit passengers' preferences in the US.
+This greater dwelling time should also lead them to consume more F&B as a result of a longer stay.
+International passengers also tend to spend more money for their ticket and probably belong to a wealthier socio economic group.

+The variety of Specialty retail and F&B offers is often more extensive at international terminals, also because of their larger size.
+We expect negative relation between share of O&D passengers and F&B revenue per square foot, as transfer passengers probably spend more on F&B because of longer journey time.
+For the same reason transit passengers could spend more on Specialty retail resulting in negative relation between share of O&D passengers and Specialty retail revenue per square foot.
+But transit passenger time is limited and could be not enough for both shopping and consuming F&B. Therefore estimating models for Specialty retail and F&B separately will help us to better understand transit passengers' preferences in the US.
 This will be shown by significance of the O&D pax share coefficient in both (or only one) of the models.

-The study by Torres et al (2005), based on survey results at Austrian airports, suggested that on average, business travelers spend less than leisure travelers.
-We will check this relationship for the US airports and will test if this relationship is different between Specialty Retail and F&B. Since LCCs have emerged in the US, they have permanently increased their market share.
-A categorization of travelers as LCC or legacy passenger is therefore relevant.
-Unfortunately, data for the share of LCC passengers were not available per terminal.
-We will therefore attempt to catch the effect of possible differences in spending patterns of LCC and legacy passengers by using the dummy variable that equals one if a terminal's dominant airline is LCC and zero otherwise (Dummy only LCC) as a proxy for LCC passenger share.
-We expect a negative coefficient in front of the Dummy only LCC variable.
+The study by Torres et al (2005), based on survey results at Austrian airports, suggested that on average business traveler spends less than leisure travelers.
+We will check this relation for the US airports and will test if this relation is different between Specialty retail and Food&Beverage.
+Since LCC carriers have emerged in the US, they have permanently increased their market share.
+A categorization of passengers as LCC and legacy carriers passenger is therefore relevant.
+Unfortunately data for the share of LCC passengers were not available per terminal.
+We therefore are trying to catch the effect of possible differences in spending patterns of LCC and legacy carriers passengers by using the dummy variable that equals one if terminal's dominant airlines is LCC and zero otherwise (Dummy only LCC) as a proxy for LCC passengers share.
+We expect negative coefficient in front of the Dummy only LCC variable.

 But not only airport size, variety of offer, location and different passenger characteristic influence non-aeronautical revenue, but also the different types of contracts matter, that transform these revenue streams to an airport's income (rent payments to the airport).
-In the sample used for the analysis, the data only showed aggregate airport income.
-The lack of a breakdown of income between fixed and variable parts prevents a more detailed analysis of the underlying contract structure.
+In the sample used for the analysis only data on total airport income was available, but not on its structure (i.e. divided into fixed and variable part).
+That missing information prevents a more detailed analysis of the underlying contract structure.

-To understand how non-aeronautical revenue is reflected in airport income, the following model was estimated (the model will be estimated separately for Specialty retail and F&B rent payments to the airport):
+To get the idea of how non-aeronautical revenue is reflected in airport income the following model was estimated (the model will be estimated separately for Specialty retail and F&B rent payments to the airport):

+Model B

-Model B $(Ln(Rent \text{ per square foot})){it} = \delta_0 + \delta_1 (Ln(Revenue \text{ per square foot})){it} + u_i + \varepsilon{it}$ where Ln(Rent per square foot) - natural log of Specialty Retail/F&B rent payments per square foot received by the airport;
+$(Ln(Rent \text{ per square foot})){it} = \delta_0 + \delta_1 (Ln(Revenue \text{ per square foot})){it} + u_i + \epsilon{it}$